Otsego County, New York: Media

 Along with Herkimer County and the eastern portion of Oneida County, northern Otsego County is considered part of the Utica television market, while the southern half of the county, including the city of Oneonta, is considered to be in the Binghamton television market.

+Oneonta is home to "The Daily Star" newspaper, a daily that prints three times a week with weekly "Cooperstown Crier" and "Weekly Star."
+Cooperstown is home to AllOtsego.com and its papers "The Freeman's Journal" and "Hometown Oneonta," published weekly.

 Economy

-The Village of Cooperstown (home of James Fenimore Cooper, whose father William Cooper founded it) is located at the south end of Otsego Lake.
+The Village of Cooperstown (home of James Fenimore Cooper, and founded by his father, William Cooper) is located at the south end of Otsego Lake.
 It attracts many tourists to the Baseball Hall of Fame and the New York State Historical Association museums.
 Cultural attractions also include the Glimmerglass Opera, with a summer season that draws many repeat visitors for stays.

-The primary contributor to the economy is healthcare: Bassett Medical Center, the headquarters of Bassett Healthcare Network and its more than 3,000 employees, is located here.
+As of 2026, health care and social assistance was the largest employment sector among Otsego County residents.
+Bassett Medical Center, the headquarters of the Bassett Healthcare Network is located in Cooperstown.

 The City of Oneonta has two institutions of higher education: Hartwick College and the State University of New York at Oneonta; A.O.
 Fox Memorial Hospital, an affiliate of the Bassett Network; major retail activity; and numerous small businesses.
 The county as a whole remains relatively rural, with dairy farming a contributing industry that has consolidated employment in recent years, although production has remained steady.